JefeLitman/VideoDataGenerator/README.md

 # <u>VideoDataGenerator</u>: A easy data tool for machine learning with videos
-This option is similar to the keras.ImageDataGenerator how take the data in a folder and load sequentially from it.
+This option is similar to the keras.ImageDataGenerator in how its take the data in a folder and load sequentially from it.

 **Important:** For the moment the VideoDataGenerator works only with